-How to Give Your Cat Liquid to Avoid Dangerous Dry Pilling
+How to Give Your Cat a Liquid Chaser

-Offering a favorite treat will not only encourage future pilling cooperation but will help get the pill into the stomach quickly so it can go to work.
+- Offering a favorite treat from time to time without pills in it encourages future pilling cooperation.
+It'll also help get the pill into the stomach quickly so it can go to work.

-Some medications can be formulated into a gel or ointment that can be rubbed into your cat's inner ear.
-These can also be compounded by pharmacies.
+- A compounding pharmacy can also formulate certain medications into a gel or ointment that can be rubbed into your cat's inner ear.